lukkelele/LkEngine/README.md

 - Crash and error handling.
 - Multiple platform support.

 This is somewhat of a playground for me.
-I will not always conform to standard practices as otherwise is a good rule to follow for a _real_ project.
+I will not always conform to standard practices as otherwise is a good rule to follow for a "_real_" project.

 ## Setup and Installation <a id="Setup-and-Installation"></a>
 For development I've been using Visual Studio Community 22 (64-bit).<br>